Apply for a Faculty of Science Summer Research Award

 What happens after you apply?

-Your application will be considered for a variety of awards at the Faculty level (e.g. Federal NSERC USRA awards).
+Your application will be considered for a variety of awards at the Departmental, Faculty, and National level (e.g., Federal NSERC USRA awards).
 In some instances, further information will be requested from you.
 We will attempt to place you in one of the research groups you have indicated on your application form.
+We regret that we cannot always match you with your first choice.
 We will notify you of the competition results by the end of March.

-Tips on choosing a research group in Earth Sciences
+Tips on choosing a research group in Physics and Atmospheric Science

 Please spend some time browsing these sites to learn about research groups with whom you may be interested in working.

 - Email or phone a supervisor you might like to work with.
-Mention that you are interested in a summer research position.
-If you live in the Halifax area, make an appointment to visit prospective supervisors in person.
-If you do not reside in Halifax, you can communicate through email or phone.
-DO IT NOW.
+Mention that you are interested in a summer research position and that you wish to learn more about the group’s research.

 - Emailing or meeting with a faculty member does not commit you to work with that faculty member.
 Nor does it commit the faculty member to accept you.
 But it does dramatically increase the chances that a match is made.